 Students currently on conduct probation are not eligible to be released off campus.
 Previously signed leases, campus engagement, and academic performance are not criteria for a release of your residency requirement.

-The Residency Requirement Waiver Committee will meet on February 20, 2019 to hear submissions for fall semester.
+The Residency Requirement Waiver Committee will meet on February 16, 2023 to hear submissions for the upcoming academic year for returning students.
 Students will be notified in writing of the decisions of the committee.
+The decision is final and cannot be appealed.

-Submissions must be in writing and received no later than February 13, 2019.
+Submissions must be received no later than noon on Thursday, February 9, 2023.
 All necessary documentation is also due at that time.
 Late submissions will not be considered.

 Appeals for off campus release should include the following materials: